ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Balancing Privacy and Security

 In order to avoid pitting the privacy of Tag Owners not engaged in Unwanted Tracking against the security/safety of Victims, the DULT Protocol must consider and balance the privacy and safety of different users of the Crowdsourced Network.
 Existing attempts to prevent Unwanted Tracking by the Owner(s) of a Tag have been criticized as potentially making it easier to engage in Unwanted Tracking of the Owner(s) of a Tag.
-However, Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that may preserve the privacy of Tag Owners without reducing the efficacy of detecting Unwanted Tracking.
+However, Eldridge et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that may preserve the privacy of Tag Owners without reducing the efficacy of detecting Unwanted Tracking.

 ### Security against Unwanted Tracking for potential Victims